Energy inequalities for cutoff functions of $p$-energies on metric measure spaces: Abstract

 \section{Abstract}

-{For $p\in(1,+\infty)$, and for a $p$-energy on a metric measure space, we establish equivalent conditions for the conjunction of the Poincar\'e inequality and the cutoff Sobolev inequality.
-In particular, we employ a technique of Trudinger and Wang [\textit{Amer.
-J. Math.} \textbf{124} (2002), no. 2, 369--410] to derive a Wolff potential estimate for superharmonic functions, and a method of Holopainen [\textit{Contemp.
-Math.} \textbf{338} (2003), 219--239] to prove the elliptic Harnack inequality for harmonic functions.
-As applications, we make progress toward the capacity conjecture of Grigor'yan, Hu, and Lau [\textit{Springer Proc.
-Math.
-Stat.} \textbf{88} (2014), 147--207], and we prove that the $p$-energy measure is singular with respect to the Hausdorff measure on the Sierpi\'nski carpet for \emph{all} $p>1$, resolving a problem posed by Murugan and Shimizu [\textit{Comm.
+{For $p>1$, and for a $p$-energy on a volume doubling metric measure space, we provide several geometric and functional conditions for the validity of the cutoff Sobolev inequality.
+In particular, we prove that the elliptic Harnack inequality, two-sided capacity bounds, and some additional geometric and analytic assumptions imply the cutoff Sobolev inequality, \emph{without} assuming the Poincar\'e inequality.
+Conversely, we show that the Poincar\'e inequality together with the cutoff Sobolev inequality recovers the analytic inputs used in the first implication.
+Moreover, in a lower-dimensional regime, the Poincar\'e inequality and the capacity upper bound imply the cutoff Sobolev inequality.
+As an application, we prove that the $p$-energy measure is singular with respect to the Hausdorff measure on the Sierpi\'nski carpet for any $p>1$, thereby resolving a problem posed by Murugan and Shimizu [\textit{Comm.
 Pure Appl.
 Math.} \textbf{78} (2025), no. 9, 1523--1608].}